-Overall group materiality £850,000 (2016: £1,000,000).
-How we determined it 5% of the average profit before tax over the last three year period.
-Rationale for benchmark applied We believe that taking an average of profit before tax over three years provides a consistent basis for determining materiality as it eliminates the impact of cyclical fluctuations year on year caused by product lifecycles in the heavy goods vehicle and automotive industries that can have a disproportionate impact on the Consolidated Statement of Comprehensive Income.
+Group financial statements Parent company financial statements Overall materiality £783,000 (2017 - £850,000). £704,000 (2017 - £746,000).
+How we determined it ermined it 5% of average profit before tax over the last three year 5% of average profit before tax over the las period. period.
+Rationale for benchmark applied We believe that average profit before tax over the last three year period provides a consistent basis for determining materiality as it eliminates the impact of cyclical fluctuations year on year that can have a disproportionate impact on the Consolidated Statement of Comprehensive Income.
+We believe that average profit before tax over the last three year period provides a consistent basis for determining materiality as it eliminates the impact of cyclical fluctuations year on year that can have a disproportionate impact on the Consolidated Statement of Comprehensive Income.